Qatar digs through the rubble of Israel's attack on Hamas leaders in Doha

 The United States has said it warned Qatar before the strike.
 Qatar disputes that, with Sheikh Mohammed saying that “the Americans sent a message 10 minutes after the attacks took place, saying they were informed that there was going to be a missile attack on the state of Qatar.”

 Qatar is also home to the U.S. military’s forward headquarters for its Mideast-based Central Command.
-The headquarters, located at the sprawling Al-Udeid Air Base, also has American-run radars and defense systems and recently hosted Trump on his tour of the region in May.
+The headquarters, located at the sprawling Al-Udeid Air Base, also has American-run radars and defense systems and recently hosted U.S. President Donald Trump on his tour of the region in May.